Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Experiments

-\paragraph{Benefits of the Reduced \textit{StyleSpace}.} To demonstrate the advantage of the newly proposed reduced \textit{StyleSpace} over the $\mathcal{W}^+$ space used in \cite{DBLP:conf/cvpr/TewariEBBSPZT20}, we keep using $\bm{P}$ (not $\Delta\bm{P}$) and replace the reduced \textit{StyleSpace} in our framework with the original $\mathcal{W}^+$ space, where different attributes are not disentangled, and the variant ``reduced $\mathcal{W}^+$ space" where each attribute is disentangled and has its own subspace described in \Sref{subsec:stylespace}.
-As shown in \Tref{tbl:ab_disentangle}, using independent subspaces for each attribute can improve the disentanglement metric from $24.07$ to $23.51$.
-By using the \textit{StyleSpace} rather than $\mathcal{W}^+$ Space, it can further improve the disentanglement metric into $22.10$.
-We think the underlying reason of improvements may come from two aspects: 1) Using one independent subspace for each attribute can not only avoid the interference from other attributes but also reduce the learning difficulty from too high space dimension; 2) \textit{StyleSpace} has better disentanglement than $\mathcal{W}^+$ space inherently.
+Benefits of the Reduced Style Space: To demonstrate the advantage of the proposed reduced style space over the $\mathcal{W}^+$ space used in \cite{DBLP:conf/cvpr/TewariEBBSPZT20}, we keep using $\bm{P}$ (not $\Delta\bm{P}$) and replace the reduced style space in our framework with the original $\mathcal{W}^+$ space where different attributes are not disentangled, and the variant ``reduced $\mathcal{W}^+$ space" where each attribute is disentangled and has its own subspace described in \S~\ref{subsec:stylespace}.
+As shown in \Tref{tbl:ab_disentangle}, using independent reduced subspaces for each attribute can improve disentanglement by reducing the metric from $76.66\%$ to $74.73\%$.
+By using the reduced style space rather than $\mathcal{W}^+$ Space, the disentanglement metric can be further reduced to $69.54\%$, which also shows better performance than $72.33\%$ of the style space.
+We think that the underlying reason for improvements mainly comes from two aspects: 1) Using an independent subspace for each attribute can not only avoid the interference from other attributes but also reduce the learning difficulty on large space dimension; 2) the style space is better disentangled than $\mathcal{W}^+$ space inherently; 3) Our reduced style space further improves the disentanglement capability explicitly.

-\paragraph{Benefits of $\Delta\bm{P}$.} Similarly, as shown in the last row of \Tref{tbl:ab_disentangle} (our default setting), by replacing the absolute target parameter $\bm{P}_t$ with the relative change $\Delta\bm{P}$ as the input of the latent manipulation network, the disentanglement metric significantly improves from $22.10$ to $19.22$.
-And a similar observation by comparing $S$ \& $\bm{P}$ and $S$ \& $\Delta \bm{P}$.
-One possible explanation is that, since $\bm{P}_t$ contains other attributes' information, forcing the manipulation network to deliberately ignore such information (if given) will increase the learning difficulty of one specific attribute.
+Benefits of $\Delta\bm{P}$: Similarly, as shown in the last row of \Tref{tbl:ab_disentangle} (our default setting), by replacing the absolute target parameter $\bm{P}_t$ with the relative change $\Delta\bm{P}$ as the input of the latent manipulation network, the disentanglement performance significantly improves by reducing from $69.54\%$ to $59.36\%$.
+Similar improvement is observed from $72.33\%$ of $\mathcal{S}$ \& $\bm{P}$ to $65.26\%$ of $\mathcal{S}$ \& $\Delta \bm{P}$.
+One possible explanation is that since $\bm{P}_t$ contains other attributes' information, forcing the manipulation network to deliberately ignore such information (if given) will increase the learning difficulty of one specific attribute.
 In contrast, using $\Delta \bm{P}$ is equivalent to explicitly telling the network which attribute should be changed and which attribute should not be changed.
 Intuitively, it is also more natural as the design motive of the manipulation network is just to build the relationship between the change in the latent space and the change in the 3DMM space.